 Slipping into a warm, relaxing bath after a long day of work may be the perfect way to release tension, but have you ever considered what it is that keeps your bath water comfy?
-Here’s a hint … it also keeps the water in your kitchen faucet at the perfect temperature for washing dishes and your bathroom sink water from scalding you during a hand washing.
+Here’s a hint … it also keeps the water in your kitchen faucet at the perfect temperature for washing dishes and your bathroom sink water from scalding you during handwashing.

-This often un-thought-of device that makes your household water a safe temperature for usage is known as a mixing valve.
-Not only does it ensure you can easily adjust the water temp, it’s what allows you to be the Goldilocks of your homestead so your bath isn’t too hot and isn’t too cold … it’s just right.
+This often unthought-of device that makes your household water a safe temperature for usage is known as a mixing valve.
+Not only does it ensure you can easily adjust the water temp, but it’s also what allows you to be the Goldilocks of your homestead so your bath isn’t too hot and isn’t too cold … it’s just right.

 The basic function of a mixing valve is to mix the hot water and the cold water so that it comes out of the faucet at a comfortable and safe temperature.
 However, mixing valves have many applications and there are many types available.
 This is why it is important to consult a professional, qualified plumber if you need to install or replace a broken mixing valve in your home.

-The most common installation arrangement is typically a single central thermostatic mixing valve, however thermostatic controls are also available on many point-of-use faucets.
-For example, the main outlet of a water heater usually has a single unit which feeds water to baths and showers, which utilize manual mixing valves.
-This set up prevents dangerously hot water from scalding you whenever there is a surge of water in your shower.
+The most common installation arrangement is typically a single central thermostatic mixing valve, however, thermostatic controls are also available on many point-of-use faucets.
+For example, the main outlet of a water heater usually has a single unit that feeds water to baths and showers, which utilize manual mixing valves.
+This setup prevents dangerously hot water from scalding you whenever there is a surge of water in your shower.